← Blog|POS Systems|

 Real cost = Monthly subscription + Transaction fees + Add-on modules + Hardware amortized over 36 months

-Best for: Smoke shops, convenience stores, specialty retail with tobacco or specialty products.
+Best for: Smoke shops, convenience stores, liquor stores, and specialty retail with tobacco or EBT.

 2. Square for Retail — $0 or $60/month